lee2sman/dotfiles/README.md

 - ```z [directory]``` - this *essential* function is actually installed through [fisher](https://github.com/jorgebucaran/fisher).
 It lets you type ```z homework``` and it auto ```cd``` jumps you into the proper folder.

 ## Config files
 The config files in this repo are inside config, but should be titled .config with the dot and located at ```~/.config```.
-I removed the prefix so that the folder would be visible no GitHub.
+I removed the prefix so that the folder would be visible on GitHub.

 ## Neovim
 Instead of vim's vimrc I have an init.vim file at ~/.config/nvim .
 I am using the [Plug](https://github.com/junegunn/vim-plug) plugin manager, which gets called in my init.vim file.
 I set neovim (nvim) as the $EDITOR in the .fish_config file.
 I have a function that launches nvim when I type vim.
 My init.vim is fully commented, so you can look at the details there.